Discharge Instructions for Heart Attack

 - Using vegetable and nut oils in limited amounts

-- Limiting how many sweets and processed foods such as chips, cookies, and baked goods that you eat
+- Limiting how many sweets and processed foods such as chips, cookies, and baked goods you eat

 Your healthcare provider may tell you to get more exercise if you haven't been physically active.
 Depending on your case, your provider may recommend that you get moderate to vigorous physical activity for at least 40 minutes each day, and for at least 3 to 4 days each week.
 A few examples of moderate to vigorous activity include: